ljouon/ioBroker.visionary-ui/README.md

 ## Changelog 📅

 <!--

+    !
+Attention: update version in io-package.json manually first with the desired version number

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

 ### 1.0.2 (2024-01-01)

 * (ljouon) first release with minimal feature set